FishWoWater/Minimal3DStudio/README.md

 **English** | [中文](README_zh.md)

 A minimal cross-platform(Win/Mac/Web) application for 3D model generation.
-Built with React, TypeScript, Three.js, and Electron.
-Support Tripo and Replicate as the API providers.
+Built with React, TypeScript, Three.js, and Electron. **Support Tripo and Replicate as the API providers.**

 ![Demo](./assets/demo.gif)

 ## API Providers
 ### Tripo
-[Tripo]() is one of the best 3DAIGC providers.
+[Tripo](https://www.tripo3d.ai) is one of the best 3DAIGC providers.
 You can get 600 free API credits (separated from web credits) upon registration on Tripo so it worths a try!
 Beyond 600 credits, each image generation costs around $0.05, each model generation costs around $0.2.

 ### Replicate
-Current [Replicate](https://replicate.com) API builts upon  [Flux-Schnell](https://replicate.com/black-forest-labs/flux-schnell) for text2image generation and [TRELLIS](https://replicate.com/firtoz/trellis) for image2model generation.
-Replicate is in a pay-as-you-go way, which costs about $0.01 per text2image generation and $0.04 per imageTo3D model.
+Current [Replicate](https://replicate.com) API builts upon  [Flux-Schnell](https://replicate.com/black-forest-labs/flux-schnell) for text2image and [TRELLIS](https://replicate.com/firtoz/trellis) for image2model.
+Replicate is pay-as-you-go, which costs about $0.003 per text2image generation and $0.04 per image2model generation.

 ## Features